zynksoftware/Zynk-Workflow/docs/_documentation/Xero-Connector/Connecting-to-Xero.md

 ---

-All of the tasks in the Xero connector require a connection to Xero, so you will need to create a [Connection](49-connections) with the type 'Xero'.
+All of the tasks in the Xero connector require a connection to Xero, so you will need to create a connection with the type 'Xero'.
 See [Managing Connections](managing-connections) for instructions on creating a new connection.